Should I Replace My Galvanized Plumbing?

 Should I Replace My Galvanized Pipe With PEX Tubing?

-If you want fast flowing, clean water - and no leaks from corroded galvanized piping: you need to replace the galvanized piping with a modern plumbing system like PEX tubing or copper pipe.
+If you want fast-flowing, clean water without leaks from corroded galvanized pipes, you need to replace them with a modern plumbing system, such as PEX tubing or copper pipes.

 Clean water after replacing old galvanized pipes